-They shall assist the Project Coordinator and ensure the supervision of all field work.
+They shall assist the Project Coordinator and ensure the supervision of all field work during project Phase I and Phase II.

 There are two of them, they are responsible for monitoring project work, both scientific and technical, on a daily basis.